kubernetes-sigs/cluster-api/docs/book/src/developer/testing.md

 if this is not possible, a viable solution is to use mocks (e.g CAPA).

 ### Generic providers
-While testing core Cluster API contributors should ensure that the code works with any providers, and thus it is required to not use any specific provider implementation.
-Instead, the so-called generic providers should be used because they implement the plain Cluster API contract, thus preventing developers to make assumptions we cannot rely on.
+When writing tests core Cluster API contributors should ensure that the code works with any providers, and thus it is required to not use any specific provider implementation.
+Instead, the so-called generic providers e.g. "GenericInfrastructureCluster" should be used because they implement the plain Cluster API contract.
+This prevents tests from relying on assumptions that may not hold true in all cases.

-Please note that in the long tern we would like to improve current implementation of generic providers, centralizing the existing set of utilities scattered across the codebase, but while details of this work will be defined do not hesitate to reach out to reviewers and maintainers for guidance.
+Please note that in the long term we would like to improve the implementation of generic providers, centralizing the existing set of utilities scattered across the codebase, but while details of this work will be defined do not hesitate to reach out to reviewers and maintainers for guidance.